Mixed Reality Tele-Ultrasound over 750 km: A Feasibility Study: ACKNOWLEDGMENT

-\acknowledgments{ We gratefully acknowledge infrastructure support from CFI and funding support from NSERC, Canada and the Charles Laszlo Chair in Biomedical Engineering, Canada, as well as infrastructure, technical, and funding support from Rogers Communications, Canada and MITACS, Canada .}
+The authors gratefully acknowledge funding support from NSERC and the Charles Laszlo Chair in Biomedical Engineering from The University of British Columbia, as well as infrastructure, technical, and funding support from Rogers Communications and MITACS, Canada.